tjcarney89/swift-Overwatch-lab-ios-0217/README.md

 * `tank` should return back "🐼"

 On the `HeroType`, create a static read-only computed property called `allTypes` of type [`HeroType`].
 It should return back the following array: [`.offense`, `.defense`, `.tank`, `.support`]

 ---

+Head back up to the `HeroName` enum you created above.
+We will be creating a function.

+This function should be a static function (meaning, it can only be called by the type itself and not on an instance of that particular type).
+The name of this static function should be `heroes(with:)` where it takes in one argument called `type` of type `HeroType`.
+The return type should be [`HeroName`].

+In your implementation of this function you should switch on `type` (the parameter name) and for each case you should return back the following:

+* `.offense` should return `[.genji, .mcCree, .pharah, .reaper, .soldier76, .tracer]`
+* `.defense` should return `[.bastion, .hanzo, .junkrat, .mei, .torbjörn, .widowmaker]`
+* `.tank` should return `[.dva, .reinhardt, .roadhog, .winston, .zarya]`
+* `.support` should return `[.ana, .lúcio, .mercy, .symmetra, .zenyatta]`

+---